Pockity/faq.pockity.app/categories.markdown

 #### Budgets
 Categories support *Weekly* and *Monthly* budgets.

-When you setup a budget on a category, you can setup both Lockscreen and Homescreen widgets to get a visual representation of your expenses in such categories.
+When you setup a budget on a category, you can setup both Lock screen and Home screen widgets to get a visual representation of your expenses in such categories.

 Budgets are also displayed when creating a new expense, so you always know how much you have left to spend in that specific category.